BoldGrid/boldgrid-backup/README.md

 * New feature: Added import backup archive from URL address.
 * New feature: Added progress bar to show status of backups.
 * New feature: Adding the ability to set and title and description to a backup.
-* New feature: Adding the ability to flag a backup as being proteced (excluded from retention).
+* New feature: Adding the ability to flag a backup as being protected (excluded from retention).
 * Update:      Update protection is now valid for 1 hour after a full backup from the WordPress Updates or Plugins page.
 * Update:      Made the Backup Archives page the default page in the admin menu.
 * Bug fix:     Set a default backup directory if path in settings is not valid.
 Remove filters before fixing home and siteurl on restore.